dynamsoft-docs/capture-vision-docs-mobile/programming/maui/user-guide/mrz.md

 Currently, the SDK supports three types of MRTD:

-> [!Note]
-> If you need support for other types of MRTDs, our SDK can be easily customized.
+> Note: If you need support for other types of MRTDs, our SDK can be easily customized.
 Please contact support@dynamsoft.com.

 ### ID (TD1 Size)